 Welcome.
 Troutlands is a supreme fly fishing experience located in Canterbury in New Zealand's South Island, and is run by Martin Langlands, a very experienced Canterbury New Zealand fly fishing guide who has accumulated over 2600 fly fishing guide days to date.

-Martin Langlands has been a full time fly fishing guide since 1991 and is a member of the New Zealand Professional Fishing Guide Association (NZPFGA).
+Martin Langlands has been a full-time New Zealand fly fishing guide since 1991 and is a member of the New Zealand Professional Fishing Guide Association (NZPFGA).
 Martin has an intimate knowledge of a wide spectrum of the South Island’s finest rivers.
-A man of many talents Martin also has produced some unique, informative New Zealand fly fishing DVD’s and also is well known for his exquisite trout fly designs.
+A man of many talents, Martin also has produced some unique, informative New Zealand fly fishing DVD’s and also is well known for his exquisite trout fly designs.

 The Scenic South Island